gemfire/gemfire-developer-website/content/blog/new-json-document/index.md

 ## Introduction

-To store a JSON document in GemFire, it can be as simple as storing a JSON string in a GemFire region.
+Storing a JSON document in GemFire can be as simple as storing a JSON string in a GemFire region.
 However, some GemFire features are not optimal for JSON strings.
 For example, query execution, indexes, function execution, serialization and JSON field access.